nmaguiar/openaf-docs/docs/guides/beginner/converting-arrays-to-map-and-viceversa.md

 ---
 layout: default
-title: "Beginner: How to convert arrays to maps and vice-versa"
+title: How to convert arrays to maps and vice-versa
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # How to convert arrays to maps and vice-versa